papadreama/InsightLab/content/A Course on Contemplative Practices.md

 ---
-title: A Course on Contemplative Studies
+title: "Toward an Integrated Life: A Course on Contemplative Practices"
 draft:
 tags:
 ---